 Emma Hercus offers glimpses into a whimsical world shaped by her rural upbringing and coastal surroundings.
 Her playful yet complex narratives are filled with relatable figures, native plants and animals, with a sense of care for Aotearoa’s whenua and its creatures.

 Known for her distinctive figurative and naïve paintings, the Plimmerton-based artist builds up colour and texture through layers of pigment, often scratching back the surface to reveal a sense of history beneath.
+Emma’s love of people—their stories, energy and shared moments—deeply informs her practice, as the characters she paints often echo aspects of herself.
 Vague memories, folklore, and everyday scenes emerge and intertwine in her richly embellished works.

 EXHIBITIONS